thijsputman/home-assistant-config/docs/PRIVACY.md

   [if no other measures are taken](https://support.microsoft.com/help/4027925/)) be used to track/identify household members or guests "in the wild".

-- `📄 groups/private.yaml` – Groups that contain the names of household members
-  (such as `Family` – used for presence detection) are stored here.

-- `📄 lovelace/home/security/occupancy.yaml` – Lovelace card that shows the
-  presence/state of household members (and thus contains their names).

 ## Areas of Concern

 ### 1. Local network